SuperHarmony910/SuperHarmony910/docs/index.md

 # Welcome to SuperHarmony910's GitHub profile

 I am a young, ambitious and mostly self-motivated programmer who is currently learning HTML, CSS, JavaScript, Java, Python, Go, C and C++.
-I also have an account on [SoloLearn](https://www.sololearn.com/Profile/15129420), where I started coding!
+I also have an account on [SoloLearn](https://www.sololearn.com/Profile/15129420), where I started coding, and on [Atlassian](https://superharmony910.atlassian.net)!

 ## Why do I code